enragedcoding/NullCrypt/README.md

 # NullCrypt - Secure Password Class &  More
-Secure password encryption for PHP using SHA-512.
-Salts, Ceasar Cypher and XOR Includes Comparison!
+Secure password encryption for PHP using bCrypt, SHA-512.
+Salts, Ceasar Cypher, XOR and some other fun stuff.
+Includes 2 way obfuscation :D
+Includes Comparison!

 Check usage.php to see how to use it.